If you judge a fish by its ability to climb a tree, it will live its whole life believing it is stupid.Albert Einstein

 Competency modeling provides a precise definition of the skills and attributes needed to meet critical business challenges.
 Rather than being a vague wish list, they define observable, measurable behaviors.
 Although behaviors are easiest to see and modify, they are just the tip of the pyramid.

 Behaviors are directly influenced by skills and knowledge, which take time to develop.
 Skills and knowledge can be shaped by a leader’s aptitude to learn and personal characteristics, which are innate and more difficult to develop.
+This is where competency modeling comes into play.

 Here are three reasons why competency models matter in leadership development.